 I write software for recruitment agencies.
-Writing recruitment software is not easy and I spend a great deal of my time considering how the recruitment process can be improved and then seeing if technology can in some way be used to achieve this.
+Writing recruitment software is not easy and I spend a great deal of my time considering how the recruitment process can be improved, and then seeing if technology can in some way be used to achieve this.
 Notice how my starting point is always the recruitment process and not the technology.
-Strangely, I believe that recruitment agencies also put the recruitment process first.
-Or at least they put it first when they are recruiting but not necessarily first when they are looking to buy recruitment software.
-When looking to buy software there are so many other things to consider that often the recruitment process gets pushed to one side.

-When recruiters talk about Cloud computing I just get the sense that they’ve missed the point.
-Let the techies talk about the Cloud, the recruiters need to focus on the more complex task of inventing better ways to recruit.
+When recruiters talk about Cloud computing, I just get the sense that they’ve missed the point.
+Let the techies talk about the Cloud.
+The recruiters need to focus on the more complex task of inventing better ways to recruit.

 Former Recruiter and current MD of Intelligence Recruitment Software

 PS.
 For the record, Intelligence Software can be operated as either Cloud or non-Cloud.
 But I’m hoping you won’t care about that.